 Initiated Formal Design Reviews

 Design reviews are a scheduled time when all frontend designers and project team members can give valuable feedback on design concepts.
-It’s a great way to get more—and more varied—eyes on a project and ensure that what we plan to present to the client meets the project goals and is in scope.
+It’s a great way to get more—and more varied—eyes on a project and to ensure that what we plan to present to the client meets the project goals and is in scope.
 As we scale design at Sparkbox, the design review conversations serve many purposes.
 They improve our design concepts by gathering feedback from others.
 They allow our frontend design team to practice presenting design concepts before presenting to clients.
 And the team gets to learn from others’ experiences to receive and process constructive criticism.
 It’s a win for everyone.

 Although just recently implemented, design reviews now take place when needed, typically a few days before we show a client the design work for the first time.
 We’re still experimenting with format, length, and who participates, as we’ve found that we need more than an hour for the designer to state project goals, explain how the design concept helps meet those goals, and receive feedback from the team.
-In the future, we’ll be experimenting with duration of the meeting and incorporating other project team members as well.
+In the future, we’ll be experimenting with the duration of the meeting and incorporating other project team members as well.